-Ever since the passage of the Foreign Corrupt Practices Act (FCPA) in 1977, and modern compliance programs as we would come to know them began to gestate, there have been many changes and shifts in how these programs are organized, who is responsible for them, and how they measure success.1
+Ever since the passage of the Foreign Corrupt Practices Act (FCPA) in 1977, and modern compliance programs as we would come to know them began to gestate, there have been many changes and shifts in how these programs are organized, who is responsible for them, and how they measure success.

-The Federal Sentencing Guidelines (FSG) and Sarbanes-Oxley (SOX) Act have served as further watershed legislation on the path to defining how compliance programs operate.
+The 1991 Sentencing Commission Guidelines and the 1998 OIG Guidance have served as further watershed regulations on the path to defining how corporate compliance programs in healthcare operate.
 What has emerged from this cycle of refinement are three distinct models or "mindsets" (or phases) driving E&C systems, referred to as Compliance 1.0, Compliance 2.0, and Compliance 3.0.